MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-getnoprogresstimeout.md

 ---
-title: Bitsadmin getnoprogresstimeout
+title: bitsadmin getnoprogresstimeout
-description: "Windows Commands topic for **Bitsadmin getnoprogresstimeout** - Retrieves the length of time, in seconds, that the service tries to transfer the file after a transient error occurs." ms.custom: na ms.prod: windows-server-threshold
+description: "Windows Commands topic for **bitsadmin getnoprogresstimeout** - Retrieves the length of time, in seconds, that the service tries to transfer the file after a transient error occurs." ms.custom: na ms.prod: windows-server-threshold